Detecting high-risk (HR) genotypes associated with the development of cervical cancer

 A negative-HR-HPV result does not exclude the possibility of future cytologic HSIL or underlying CIN2-3 or cancer.

 Cervical specimens often show visibly detectable levels of whole blood as a pink or light brown coloration.
-These specimens are processed normally on the cobas System.
-If concentrations of whole blood exceed 1.5% (dark-red or brown coloration) in PreservCyt solution, there is a likelihood of obtaining a false-negative result.
+These specimens are processed normally on the cobas Systems.
+If concentrations of whole blood exceed 10% (dark-red or brown coloration) in PreservCyt solution, there is a likelihood of obtaining a false-negative result.

-The cobas HPV Test performance has not been validated with PreservCyt specimens that have been treated with glacial acetic acid for removal of red blood cells.
-Any such processing of PreservCyt specimens prior to HPV testing would invalidate the cobas HPV Test results.
+The cobas HPV Test performance has not been validated with PreservCyt specimens that have been treated with glacial acetic acid for removal of red blood cells over 5%.
+Addition of glacial acetic acid over 5% in PreservCyt specimens prior to HPV testing would invalidate the cobas HPV Test results.

 The cobas HPV Test performance has not been validated with PreservCyt specimens that have been filled past the maximum fill line of the primary vial.
 ThinPrep vials that have had any additional PreservCyt fluid volume added or any dissimilar fluid volume added to the initial specimen should not be submitted for testing.